elicia4/linux_notes/commands/grep.md

 You now have line numbers.

-Add the `-c` option:
+To show the number of lines where your search term appears:

     grep -c Human characters.txt

-`c` is for "count", it shows the number of lines where your search term appears.

 By default, `grep` is case-sensitive.
 To remove case sensitivity, use `-i`: